Are you in Financial Stage 2: Stabilizing?

 Payoff all Consumer Debt

 I’m sure you are wondering what exactly is included in consumer debt.
 Consumer debt is debt incurred to purchase something that is most likely going to go down in value over time, or instantly after you buy it.
 It includes any debt that doesn’t contribute to an increase in your personal net worth over time.
 This could also include debt that is used to fund a lifestyle.
 So this includes such things as personal loans, credit cards, payday loans, debt consolidation loans, lines of credit, vehicle loans, loans on recreational vehicles/toys, etc. I do not include student loans in this category because it is not consumer debt.
 Any other debt you have should also be considered for payoff while in this stage if it has a variable interest rate.
 Otherwise, look into all options available to make any variable interest rates into fixed interest rates.
-If you are curious on which debts to payoff first, see the prior post on debt payoff.
+If you are curious on which debts to payoff first, see this page on debt payoff.
 Aggressive debt payoff does not stop at this stage, so we will continue this topic further in the next stage as well for any debts you have that aren’t consumer debts.

 Keeping High Energy